bynect/bflc/docs/README.md

 Machine code output for backends will be added in the future.

 Frontends for other Brainfuck-like languages are planned.

+## JIT integration

+Units may provide a machine code generation alongside asm generation.
+Integrating such code generator in a JIT should be quite straightforward, and an [integration example](/docs/jit_example.c) is also available.

 ## Compiler usage